 Tell us what you particularly liked about the product

 The new look.
 Yes, Liv!
 Out with the glaring pink and purple and in with the shimmer and stealth.
 I love it.

 Tell us what you particularly disliked about the product

 Would you consider buying the product?
-The lack of silicone gripper puts me off.
+No, because straps

 Would you recommend the product to a friend?
-Depends if they like wearing shorts with silicone gripper.
+Yes (with a strap caveat)

 Use this box to explain your overall score